 The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.

-For the purposes of the non-financial approach and to report on the Sub-Fund's carbon intensity, the Management Company uses the following composite index: Euro Financial (EB00) and ICE BofAML BB CCC 1-3 Year Euro Developed Markets High Yield Constrained (H1EC)14(the "Index").
+For the purposes of the non-financial approach and to show the Sub-Fund's carbon intensity, the Management Company uses the following composite index: 50% ICE BofA Contingent Capital Index (hedged to EUR) + 50% ICE BofA Euro Financial Subordinated & Lower Tier-2 Index, net of management fees (the "Index").
 The weighting between the two indices may vary depending on the portfolio's composition.
-This Index is considered to be representative of the Sub-Fund's investment universe, it being understood that this is not a constraint, meaning that some of the issuers in the portfolio may not be included in the Index (small issuers that are not part of a broad market index).
-The indices included in the Index used by the Sub-Fund are broad market indices that do not necessarily consider in their composition or calculation methodology the non-financial characteristics promoted by the Sub-Fund.
+This Index is deemed to be representative of the investment universe of the Sub-Fund, but is not constrained by it, meaning that some of the issuers in the portfolio may not be included in the Index (small issuers that are not part of a broad market index).
+The Index used by the Sub-Fund is a broad market index whose composition or calculation method does not necessarily take account of the non-financial characteristics promoted by the Sub-Fund.

-The exclusion policy is based on (1) the respect of norm-based filters (such as UNGC principles and OECD Guidelines for Multinational Enterprises) and (2) the Group's exclusion of certain sectors (the "Exclusion Policy") and 3) when applicable the exclusions required by the label the Sub-Fund is entitled to.
+The exclusion policy of the Group is based on (1) the respect of norm-based filters (such as UNGC principles and OECD Guidelines for Multinational Enterprises); (2) the Group's exclusion of certain sectors (the "Exclusion Policy") and 3) when applicable the exclusions required by the label to which the Sub-Fund is subject.

 - Norm based filters including the Ten Principles of the UNGC and the OECD Guidelines for Multinational Enterprises.
-Companies in breach of one or several principles or guidelines are excluded from the Sub-Fund's investment universe, except in cases where robust mitigation measures have been implemented following such breach, the transaction may be eligible for investment.
-In such instances, consultation with the Compliance-Risk-ESG working group is required.
-This working group issues a favourable or unfavourable opinion, which will be considered for investment decision. - The Management Company believes that some products and business practices are detrimental to society and incompatible with the environmental and social characteristics promoted by the Sub-Fund.
-Therefore, the Management Company excludes companies exposed to controversial weapons and companies breaching revenue thresholds from activities related to pornography, prostitution and tobacco, etc. - The Management Company is also committed to limiting its exposure to the most polluting companies, assets, or projects where alternatives exist, by excluding direct financing of fossil fuel projects and related infrastructure, as well as direct investments in companies that have significant exposure to fossil fuels as defined in the Exclusion Policy.
+Companies in breach of one or more principles or guidelines are excluded from the Sub-Fund's investment universe.
+However, if robust mitigation measures have been implemented following this breach, the company may be eligible for investment.
+In this case, the Compliance-Risk-ESG working group must be consulted.
+This working group issues a favourable or unfavourable opinion, which will be considered for the investment decision. - The Management Company believes that certain products and commercial practices have adverse consequences for society and are incompatible with the environmental and social characteristics promoted by the Sub-Fund.
+Accordingly, the Management Company excludes companies exposed to controversial weapons and those with more than a certain proportion of revenue from activities connected to pornography, prostitution and tobacco, etc. - The Management Company is also committed to limiting its exposure to the most polluting companies, assets, or projects where alternatives exist, by excluding any direct financing of projects connected to fossil fuel and related infrastructure, as well as any direct investments in companies with significant exposure to fossil fuels as defined in the Exclusion Policy. - Moreover, the Group has defined a watch list that seeks to identify the business sectors, geographical areas (e.g. non-cooperative or sanctioned countries) and behaviours (e.g. allegations of corruption, tax evasion or money-laundering) likely to have an adverse impact on the environment or society.